libui-ng/libui-ng/README.md

 ### Build with Zig Toolchain

-An alternative to using meson is to use the zig compiler and toolchain.
-The version used is a nightly build of zig `0.12.0`, specifically `0.12.0-dev.1391+ae6df9e96`.
+An alternative to using meson is to use the zig compiler and toolchain, specifically the `0.12.0` stable release of zig.

 ```shell-session
 $ # in the top-level libui-ng directory run: